 Satellite RV Internet

-Satellite internet is a popular choice for younger RVers who appreciate the ability camp off-grid but stay connected.
+Satellite internet is a popular choice for younger RVers who appreciate the ability to camp off-grid but stay connected.

 Many RV models offer a rooftop satellite for both television and the internet as an upgrade (or a perk to make a sale), which reduces the initial $1,200 average set-up cost.